SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 .# Abstract

-This document specifies a 'RESTful transport for EPP' (REPP) with the aim to improve efficiency and interoperability of EPP.
+This document specifies a 'RESTful transport for EPP' (REPP) with the aim of improving the efficiency and interoperability of EPP.

-This document includes a mapping of [@!RFC5730] EPP commands to an HTTP based (RESTful) interface.
+This document includes a mapping of [@!RFC5730] EPP commands to an RESTful HTTP based interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.